r-elsa/csb_webshop/README.md

 # Webshop -application with vulnerabilities

-An webshop -application with 5 vulnerabilities out of [Owasp top 10](https://owasp.org/Top10/).
+A webshop -website developed using Python & Django.
+The application has 5 vulnerabilities out of [Owasp top 10](https://owasp.org/Top10/).
+Using list from 2021.
 The application is developed for course [Cyber Security Base](https://cybersecuritybase.mooc.fi/module-3.1).

 Note!
 The project is on branch *master*